hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 #### Network

-To deploy PTFE in GCP you will need to create new or use existing networking infrastructure.
+To deploy Terraform Enterprise in GCP you will need to create new or use existing networking infrastructure.
 The below infrastructure diagram highlights some of the key components (network, subnets) and you will also have firewall and gateway requirements.
 These